The vast majority of human sexuality researchers, therapists,

 the prayers of believers, conservative Christians generally believe that prayer can change

-The general public appears to agree with the former belief system -
+Most of the appears to agree with the former belief system --

 that sexual orientation is fixed.
-During the week of 1998-JUL-17, the McLaughlin Group
+As early as 1998-JUL, the McLaughlin Group

 conducted a public opinion poll via the Internet on the